sarahJDawns/empire-code-create/README.md

 # Empire Compost Club

-## A personal generative art blog.
+## A personal blog for creative code.

 ---